Christianity and Dysfunctional Societies

 “Dysfunctionality” was defined by indicators of poor societal health, such as homicide rates, youth suicide, low life expectancy, STD infection, abortion, early pregnancy, and high childhood (under five years old) mortality.
 “Religiosity” was measured by belief in biblical literalism, frequency of prayer, service attendance, and absolute belief in a creator, in order to quantify religiosity in terms of ardency, conservatism, and activities.
 The study had a massive sample size of eight hundred million people.

-The data was collected in the middle and latter half of the 1990s and early 2000s from the International Social Survey Program, the UN Development Program, the World Health Org395725976_12f3ce5f0canization, Gallup, and other reputable sources.
+The data was collected in the middle and latter half of the 1990s and early 2000s from the International Social Survey Program, the UN Development Program, the World Health Organization, Gallup, and other reputable sources.
 What did the results show?

 Japan, Scandinavia, and France were the most secular nations.
 The United States is the only nation in the study considered to have high rates of religiosity, a feature other studies have demonstrated is only found in the so called second and third worlds.

-In 3426424446_58e4a03596general, higher rates of belief in and worship of a creator correlate with higher rates of homicide.
+In general, higher rates of belief in and worship of a creator correlate with higher rates of homicide.
 The US has by far the highest homicide rates.
 So the more “Christian” the society you live in, the more likely you are to be murdered.

 There is a remarkable and consistent positive correlation between pro – theistic factors (especially regarding absolute belief in God, and frequency of prayer) and juvenile mortality.
 So the more “Christian” the society you live in, the more likely you are to die before your fifth birthday.